pollination/pollination-docs/apps/deploy-app.md

 Choose from 1, 2 [1]: 1
 ```

-Doing this should give you a folder named "epw-wind" in your current working directory with the following file structure;
+Doing this should give you a folder named epw-wind in your current working directory with the following file structure;

 ```
 epw-wind
-│   app.py
-│   Dockerfile
 │   README.md
-│   requirements.txt
 │
 ├───.github
 │   └───workflows
 │           ci.yaml
 │
-└───__pycache__
-        app.cpython-37.pyc
+└───app
+        app.py
+        Dockerfile
+        requirements.txt
 ```

-### Updating dependencies
+### Step-2: Updating dependencies

-The requirements.txt file is a list of dependencies that your app needs to run.
+The requirements.txt file inside the app folder contains a list of dependencies that your app needs to run.
 We will update the requirements.txt file to include the libraries we need to run the app.
 This list will mostly differ for each app based on the libraries we need to run the app. if you are unsure about the libraries you need in this file, go ahead and start writing your app.
 Once you have finished writing the app, make sure to come back and update the requirements.txt file to reflect all the necessary libraries.

 In the requirements.txt file, we will make sure to have the latest version of the libraries we need to run the app.
 Let's make the content of the file as follows;